ElliotXie/CASSIA/README.md

 We recommend starting with OpenRouter since it provides access to most models through a single API key.
 While slightly more expensive and occasionally unstable, it offers greater convenience.
 For production use, direct access via OpenAI or Anthropic provides better stability.

+Note that in certain countries, OpenAI and Anthropic may be banned.
+In these cases, users can use OpenRouter instead.

 ```R
 # For OpenAI
 setLLMApiKey("your_openai_api_key", provider = "openai", persist = TRUE)